JohnLockwood/HackYourProgrammingCareer/README.md

 ### Your First Repository

 Once you've configured GitHub for Windows, it will bring you to a page showing you that you have no repositories.
 To get a feel for Git, let's start by creating a local repository.

+[TODO: More here]

-### Forking a Repository
+### Get The Samples - Forking This Book

+Because I want to make sure you have a chance to practice your Git skills before you get to the interview, and to make sure you always access to the latest samples I may work on, this book is available as a GitHub repository.
+Remember that Git is a distributed version control system -- that means that there can be multiple, independent copies of the files for a project.
+For example, I am currently typing this book on a file on my computer (currently README.md).
+This file is also tracked by a repository I've created on Github: (https://github.com/JohnLockwood/HackYourProgrammingCareer)[https://github.com/JohnLockwood/HackYourProgrammingCareer].

+On my local machine, I have what is called a CLONE of the HackYourProgrammingCareer repository.
+To show you how a checkin works, I'll do one now.

+Opening up a "Git Bash" shell, from the root of the repository, I enter:

+git commit -m"Working on the Forking This Book Chapter"

 <div style="border:1px solid gray; padding:1em;">
 <a href="#license" /><a rel="license" href="http://creativecommons.org/licenses/by-nc/2.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc/2.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/2.0/">Creative Commons Attribution-NonCommercial 2.0 Generic License</a><br />All copies of this work must retain the following copyright notice and links intact:  <a href="https://github.com/JohnLockwood/HackYourProgrammingCareer">Hack Your Programming Career</a> Copyright 2013 John Lockwood and <a href="http://www.particlewave.com">ParticleWave.com<a>.